xcart/xc5-manual/en/general_setup/new_upgrade.md

 **To update/upgrade your X-Cart store**, follow the steps below:

    1. Back up your store (both the files and the database).
 You do need this step in case something goes wrong.
-Do not neglect this step because it can cost you hours of work contacting your hosting provider and asking them to recover your store from backup.
+Please do not neglect this step because it can cost you hours of work contacting your hosting provider and asking them to recover your store from their server backup.

    2. In your store's Admin area, click **Updates are available** to go to the "Updates for your version" page.

    3. Review the available updates and choose the updates you need to apply.
-If there are both a minor update and a major upgrade available for your store version at the same time, you will need to select the tab you require:
+If there are both a minor update and a major upgrade available for your store at the same time, you will need to select the tab you require:
        *   To get bugfixes for your version, use the **Minor update** (**Bug-fixes only**) tab.
        *   To get both the bug-fixes and the new features, switch to the **Major upgrade** (**Bug-fixes and new features**) tab.

        If you do not want to do the global update/upgrade on your store including all the updates/upgrades you see listed on the tab you have open, follow the **Advanced mode** link to choose the specific update/upgrade components that you want to be installed.
 Please be warned, however, that proper operation of the store site after an update/upgrade is not guaranteed if you choose to install not the entire update/upgrade, but only some of the components.
-Use the selective upgrade feature at your own risk and only if you know exactly what you are doing.
+Use the selective upgrade feature (Advanced mode) at your own risk and only if you know exactly what you are doing.

    4. Scroll down the page to the bottom of the list of updates.
 There you will see the **Install updates** button.
 Click on this button to proceed with installing the selected update/upgrade components.
        ![3_install_updates.png]({{site.baseurl}}/attachments/ref_9raTXZPN/3_install_updates.png)